Mewgenics Class Tier List (1.1): All 14 Collars Ranked

 D Tier

-entity:collarless has no stat modifiers and no class abilities.
-The slot exists for cats that need to be uncollared for specific events, not for combat use.
-Every reviewed tier list places entity:collarless dead last for the same reason: there is nothing to rank.
+item:collarless has no stat modifiers and no class abilities.
+The slot exists for cats that need to be uncollared for specific events, not for combat.